-This answer should only ever be answered on a case by case basis, it is important to recognise whether you or the company would be paying the premiums.
+This answer should only ever be considered on a case by case basis.
+It is important to recognise whether you or the company would be paying the premiums.

 Sometimes organisations offer their employees access to a voluntary health insurance scheme whereby given the employer’s size they have access to lower Health Insurance rates than you could get if you set up a personal Health Insurance plan.